h0ngcha0/liuhongchao.github.io/_posts/2016-11-14-some-thoughts-after-trump-victory.md

 from the global talent pool as well, the idea of social diversity, immigration and welfare is much more entrenched then anywhere else.

-One might start to wonder, is this left-wing politics just the consequence a successful economy?
+One might start to wonder, is this left-wing politics just the consequence of a successful economy?
 I'd like to argue that it works in both ways.
 Paul Graham made an interesting point in his [Hackers and Painters](http://shop.oreilly.com/product/9780596006624.do) book that empathsizes the importance of *empathy* to a hacker.
 He said: *And so hackers, like painters, must have empathy to do really great work.*
 I think that is true for all types of builders and product oriented companies.
 If they can't put themselves in